-CFDs enable you to profit from markets that are rising or falling during a UK general election.
+CFDs and spread bets enable you to profit from markets that are rising or falling during a UK general election.
 This is because with these financial derivatives, you can speculate on the price of an asset without taking direct ownership of it.

 How can you hedge risk during the general election?

 You can hedge risk during a general election by opening positions that will turn a profit if the assets you own start to lose money.
-With IG Bank, you can hedge against:
+With IG, you can hedge against:

 We offer forex pairs including GBP/USD, EUR/GBP and GBP/EUR, enabling you to insulate yourself from currency risk.

 We enable you to go short on major indices and over 12,000 shares, so you can protect your entire portfolio from downside risk.